 By the end of the day, your mental capacity to make quality decisions is more depleted and labored.

 Deciding what to eat for dinner or even what shows you like to watch becomes more difficult at the end of the day due to decision Fatigue.

-Minimalist living principals by definition combats decision fatigue and anxiety.
+Minimalist living principles by definition combats decision fatigue and anxiety.

 Less stuff in your life leads to fewer decisions to make during the day.
 Learn more about Decision Fatigue here.

 As you can see from reading I believe minimalism can help anxiety.
 What do you think?
-Did I make any points you agreed or disagree with?
+Did I make any points you agreed or disagreed with?
 Did you find any value?